ValidGoodCool/WazuhSIEMIntro/README.md

 </p>

 ## Step 4: Enable vulnerability detection
+- As per Wazuh documentation, to enable vulernability detection a setting in the wazuh settings file on the server must be changed.
+This file is located at '/var/ossec/etc'.

 ## Step 5: Install Invoke Atomics
 ## Step 6: Create security events with Invoke Atomics.